-Lyn dares not interfere with her daughter’s friendships, even when they begin to drive a wedge between the two.
+Lyn does not dare to interfere with her daughter’s friendships, even when they begin to drive a wedge between the two.
 At least she has her ‘son’, Budgie.
-Iona insists on having her own room (which is certainly healthier than sleeping in her mother’s bed), but when she starts wearing make-up and staying out late, Lyn becomes concerned and decides that she needs her own friends.
+Iona insists on having her own room (which is certainly healthier than sleeping in her mother’s bed), when she starts wearing make-up and staying out late, Lyn becomes concerned.
+She decides that she needs her own friends.

-It is ironically, by joining a Friendship Group that Lyn is given a taste of what her daughter is going through at school.
-When neighbour Belinda (Chanel Cresswell) comes by asking to borrow a ladder, Lyn decides that it is the beginning of her first friendship and gives the stranger the very ladder she is using to paint the bungalow.
-Without as much as a smile of recognition Belinda appropriates the ladder and even one of Lyn’s home- made cakes will not persuade her to part with it.
-Lyn is invited to attend a disastrous assertiveness course to try to recover the ladder, and is just as quickly asked not to return when she upsets the group.
+It is, ironically, by joining a Friendship Group that Lyn is given a taste of what her daughter is going through at school.
+When neighbour Belinda (Chanel Cresswell) comes by asking to borrow a ladder, Lyn sees it as the beginning of her first friendship and gives Belinda the very ladder she is using to paint the bungalow.
+Without as much as a smile of recognition, let alone gratitude, Belinda appropriates the ladder.
+Even one of Lyn’s home- made cakes will not persuade her to return it.
+Lyn is driven to attend an assertiveness course to give her the skills to recover the ladder, but is just as quickly asked not to return when she upsets the group.

 As we have seen in countless coming of age films, most recently the Academy Award nominated Lady Bird, outsiders who are desperate to belong sell their souls and ignore their moral compasses for the chance of acceptance by the in-crowd.

 That Pin Cushion is a horror film takes you by surprise.
 It begins with pitiable close-ups of Lyn, stripped of any self-esteem and with lots of British whimsy.
 You almost expect Social Services to come and put the two into care and by the end you almost wish they had.

 But by the half-way point the cosy, comforting connotations of a pin cushion are what have transformed.
 Hayward allows us room to colour her film with our own darker echoes: Brian de Palma’s Carrie (note the physical resemblance Newmark and Sissy Spacek); the unsettling family life in Yorgos Lanthimos’s The Killing of a Sacred Deer or perhaps Julia Ducournau’s Raw, another feature debut from a female director, about two sisters from a dysfunctional family who attend a gothic-styled veterinary college.
 And as both mother and daughter recede into their fantasy worlds, it is increasingly difficult for them, and the audience, to get a handle on the unsatisfactory ending.

-Haywood’s characters and the extent of their bullying are intentionally extreme as she seeks to differentiate Pin Cushion from dozens of coming-of-age films that deal with new-kid-on-the-block bullying.
+Haywood’s characters, and the extent of their bullying are intentionally extreme as she seeks to differentiate Pin Cushion from dozens of films that deal with prejudice and bullying.
 If Pin Cushion fails to have the visceral impact as a Carrie or a Raw, it might be because Hayward has not yet come up with a cinematic style with which express her ideas.

 You can watch the film trailer here: